CSIS Internships

 Procedures for Placement in an Internship

-Students who are eligible for and interested in taking CSCI 467 should:
+Students who are eligible for and interested in taking CSCI 467 should investigate internship and other career opportunities by:

-• Internship opportunities may also be posted by the Computer Science and Information Systems Department.
+• checking with the Computer Science and Information Systems Department

-• Complete and turn in an Internship Proposal and Agreement Form.
-This document must be approved by the on-site supervisor, signed by you and returned to your instructor, with a copy retained by you and the on-site supervisor, by Nov.
-15 for a spring internship, April 15 for a summer internship or July 31 for a fall internship.
+• complete and turn in an Internship Proposal and Agreement Form Please Note: This document must be approved by the on-site supervisor, signed by you, and returned to your instructor with a copy retained by you and the on-site supervisor by November 15 for a spring internship, April 15 for a summer internship, July 31 for a fall internship.

 The instructor will communicate with the on-site supervisor at the start and end of the semester and as needed.